 Diego had a TKO win over Rocco Santomauro on the May 7th Canelo vs Khan undercard.
 De La Hoya then fought Luis Orlando Del Valle, and won by unanimous decision.

-He moved on to defeat Roberto Pucheta in March of 2017, and then Erik Ruiz just two months later, both by unanimous decision.
+He moved on to defeat Roberto Pucheta in March of 2017, and then Erik Ruiz in May, next Alan Isasias Luques Castillo in July, and rounded out the year with Randy Caballero in September.
+He won all four fights by unanimous decision.
 We look forward to seeing how Diego’s hard work pays off in his next fight!